Broccoli curves and the tropical invariance of Welschinger numbers: Broccoli curves

 Let us now determine the $H$-sign of the resolutions above, i.e.\ figure out which of them occur on which side of $H$.
 To do this we set up the system of linear equations determining the lengths of the bounded edges of the curve in terms of the positions of the markings in $ \RR^2 $.
 For such a given position of the markings (on the one or on the other side of $H$), a given resolution type is then possible if and only if the required length of the new bounded edge is positive.

 More concretely, let $a$ be the length of the newly created bounded edge, and denote by $ P \in \RR^2 $ in the cases (A) and (C) the required image point for the marking.
-In the cases (A) and (C) the end $ v_1 $ is fixed, so say there is another marking on the $ v_1 $ end at a distance of $ l_1 $ on the graph that is required to map to a point $ P_1 \in \RR^2 $.
+In the cases (A) and (C) the end $ v_1 $ is fixed, so to determine the existing resolutions we may assume that there is another marking on the $ v_1 $ end at a distance of $ l_1 $ on the graph that is required to map to a point $ P_1 \in \RR^2 $.
 In the case (B) the ends $ v_2 $, $ v_3 $, and $ v_4 $ are fixed, so we do the same then with lengths $ l_2,l_3,l_4 $ and points $ P_2,P_3,P_4 \in \RR^2 $.
 As an example, these notions are illustrated for the resolution I in the following picture.

 The systems of linear equations that determine the relative positions of $ P,P_1,\dots,P_4 $ in terms of $ a,l_1,\dots,l_4 $ are then as follows (where all entries are in $ \RR^2 $ and thus each row stands for two equations).